joeywwwu/joeywwwu/README.md

 #### Customer Segmentation of Bank Telemarketing | _Python, Clustering Model, Scikit-learn_
 - Conducted customer segmentation by K-Modes clustering algorithm - [view](https://github.com/joeywwwu/Customer-Segmentation-of-Bank-Telemarketing)

-#### Loan Default Prediction of Landing Club | _Python, Predictive Model, Scikit-learn_
+#### [Loan Default Prediction of Landing Club](https://github.com/joeywwwu/Loan-Default-Prediction-of-Landing-Club) | _Python, Predictive Model, Scikit-learn_
-- Implemented and evaluated 5 models including Logistic Regression, Random Forest, KNN, and SVM to predict default customers. - [view](https://github.com/joeywwwu/Loan-Default-Prediction-of-Landing-Club)
+- Analyzed Lending Club data to predict borrower repayment and manage loan risk using 5 machine learning models to determine if clients would fully pay or default.
+Identifying defaulting borrowers with these models helps reduce lender losses.

 These projects represent part of my journey at the intersection of data science, business intelligence, and strategic insights.